C-Guadagnino/Eatinerary/journals/Ariana.md

 ## June 17, 2022
 * Today, I:
+    * Update SkeweredEateryEncoder and ReviewEncoder in Foodies MS
+    * Write new models for SpecialDate is Foodies MS
+    * Updated api_urls.py for Foodies by making the api endpoints consistent with each other
+    * Commented out some code that I don't think we'll need (code that was used to test and we never cleaned up -- commented out for now.
+If nothing breaks, we'll safely remove them)
+* design conversation: decided to not have Google calendar integration for the Foodies side since we scratched the entire idea of letting the foodie book reservations.
+However, since we still want the Foodie to be able to save special dates, we'll handle that through a separate form in our app.

+## June 17, 2022
+* Today, I:
     * Changed EateryTagVO, EateryCategoryVO to have a ManyToMany relationship with EateryVO (instead of ForeignKey), and updated pollers and encoders accordingly
     * updated __str__ method for Eatery model to show all the categories associated to it
     * updated all the encoders in the Foodies MS to nest Eatery-Related-VO objects inside of EateryVO JSON response (as desired)